tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the journal article
 * Preprint: yes :warning: but in case of re-use before official publication publisher should be contacted in advance
-* Accepted manuscript: yes :warning: but only after 12 months embargo; in case of re-use before official publication publisher should be contacted in advance
+* Accepted manuscript: yes :warning: 12 months embargo; in case of re-use before official publication publisher should be contacted in advance

 #### Re-use before official publication by publisher
 Generally permitted, publisher should be contacted in advance